Purpose

 Specific Components of the OHRPP QI Unit

-Post Approval Monitoring of Human Research Studies
+For-cause Audits and Routine Monitoring of Human Research Studies

 For example, the QIU might evaluate the following as indications that research teams understand and execute their responsibilities: